gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ### Options

 **wordPressUrl** (required)
-Provide a url to your WordPress website.
+Provide a url to your WordPress source website.
+Make sure that your WordPress setup meets [our requirements](#wp-requirements).

 ---

 **uploadsPath** (optional)
 `(default: wp-content/uploads)`

 A relative path to your uploads directory. `wp-content/uploads` is default for any WordPress installation.
-So unless you redefined the `UPLOADS` constant on your WordPress site, you don't have to change it.
+Unless you redefined your uploads destination, skip this setting.

 ---

 **pathPrefix** (optional)
 `(default: "")`

+Typically, your Gatsby website will be hosted at the root of its domain.
+In that case, the pathPrefix is an empty string and you can skip this setting.
-You will use this setting if your gatsby website is hosted at something other than the root (/) of their domain.
+You will need to set the pathPrefix though, if your gatsby website is hosted at something other than the root (/), for example `https://example.com/demo`

 Adding the path prefix requires two steps:

 1. setting the pathPrefix (make sure to preceed it with a slash)